Bajger/Pharo-snippets/README.md

 - set Default Code Subdirectory to: 'src'
 - set File format type to: 'Tonel'

-## Step 2a: Optionally, setuo Github CLI
+## Step 2a: Optionally, setup Github CLI
 There is auth option to use GH CLI, installation here: https://github.com/cli/cli#installation
 - install e.g. using `brew install gh`
 - set authentication method for git command line: `gh auth login` and select: HTTPS and then 'Authenticate using browser'